APPG on Brain Tumours

 This page will be updated with full minutes of the meeting in due course.

 Copies of minutes from APPGBT meetings are linked below:

 These documents inform MPs and other activists of the latest developments in our campaigning.

 Download your copy of each briefing using the links below:

 The Secretariat to the All-Party Parliamentary Group on Brain Tumours is provided by Brain Tumour Research.
-The Secretariat retains the services of PB Consulting for secretarial support, while The Brain Tumour Charity also assists in secretariat functions.
+The Secretariat receives assistance from PB Political Consulting and The Brain Tumour Charity for the purposes of organising meetings

 This is not an official website or feed of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.